 Introduction to JSP Objects

-The objects in Java that is made available by the JSP container to the developers in each page which they can call directly without having to declare them explicitly are called JSP implicit objects which are also called as pre-defined variables and there are nine implicit objects that are supported by JSP namely Exception of type Throwable, config of type ServletConfig, out of type JspWriter, request of type HttpServletRequest, page of type object, application of type ServletContext, response of type HttpServletResponse, pageContext of type pageContext and session of type HttpSession.
+The objects in Java that are made available by the JSP container to the developers on each page, which they can call directly without having to declare them explicitly, are called JSP implicit objects, which are also called pre-defined variables, and nine implicit objects are supported by JSP namely Exception of type Throwable, config of type ServletConfig, out of type JspWriter, request of type HttpServletRequest, page of type object, application of type ServletContext, the response of type HttpServletResponse, pageContext of type pageContext and session of type HttpSession.

 Creating and Defining the Implicit Objects in JSP

-- The JSP engine creates the JSP implicit objects during the translation of JSP to Servlet which is nothing but the phase of translation.
+- The JSP engine creates the JSP implicit objects during the translation of JSP to Servlet, which is nothing but the translation phase.

-Given below are the implicit objects that are supported by JSP:
+Given below are the implicit objects that JSP supports:

 1. JSP Exception implicit object